Portland International Jetport: 1980s – 1990s

 In 1981, Air New England, after serving Portland for eleven years, ceased operations and pulled out of the Jetport.
 This departure was followed a year later by the arrival of Air Vermont, a regional carrier that flew between Portland and Burlington until expiring about 1983 or 1984.

 In 1980, the passenger terminal expanded to the east with the addition of two baggage carousels.
 The building also expanded to the west by adding three second-level jetways and a holding room.

-In 1982, PWM got its first non-stop flight beyond New York when Delta tried a 727 to Cincinnati for a year or so.
+In 1982, PWM got its first non-stop flight beyond New York when Delta tried flights on Boeing 727 aircraft to Cincinnati for a year or so.

 The Portland City Council renamed the Jetport for longtime senator Edmund Muskie in February 1982, but reversed its decision three weeks later after a public outcry and a request from Muskie to restore the original name.

 People Express Airlines arrived in 1983, the first jet competitor to Northeast/Delta at PWM.
 The airline, the first low-cost carrier at the Jetport, was known for rock-bottom prices.
 The airline flew between Portland and Newark, still operated today by United Airlines, who merged with Continental Airlines, which had bought People Express in 1987.

 In June 1983 United Airlines arrived in Portland, planning to be the only airline to serve 50 states.
 It originally flew the Burlington route that had been left behind by Air Vermont and later flew non-stop to Chicago.

 That same year, regional Ransome Airlines, doing business as Delta Connection, began a route between Portland and Boston.
 This ended in 1986 when Ransome was bought by Pan Am and renamed Pan Am Express.

 1986 also brought USAir (renamed US Airways, merged with American Airlines), which began flights to Philadelphia and Pittsburgh.
 Low-cost carrier Presidential Airways also began service from the Jetport in 1986, flying a route from Portland to Washington's Dulles International Airport.
 This would be short-lived, however, as Presidential Airways ceased operations by the end of the decade.

 1987 saw the arrival of Continental Airlines when the airline bought People Express and took over their routes.
 It saw the beginning of Business Express, a commuter airline offering service from Portland to Boston, New York–La Guardia, and Presque Isle, originally independently, and then doing business as Delta Connection.

 In 1995 a terminal-building improvement project was undertaken to add two second-level boarding gates, as well as additional space for ticketing, operations, departure lounge, concessions, and an international customs facility.